CoderDojoTC/micropython/docs/basics/05-neopixel.md

 LED_PIN = 22
 ```

-## Initialize the Strip Object
+### Initialize the Strip Object

-To setup the Neopixel object we just pass it the two parameters like this:
+To setup the NeoPixel object we just pass it the two parameters like this:

 ```py
 strip = NeoPixel(machine.Pin(LED_PIN), NUMBER_PIXELS)